Cincinnati product liability lawyer reviewing why Hip Implant Defect injuries occur and Devices Fail on Patients

 Current personal injury and product liability lawsuits and settlements can compensate victims implanted with defective Smith and Nephew, Zimmer Biomet and Stryker systems.

 In September, 2016, the Australian Therapeutic Goods Administration warned in a hazard alert that the modular components used in Stryker’s Accolade hip replacements have higher-than-expected rates of failures.
 It has been identified that some LFIT Anatomic CoCr V40 femoral heads manufactured before 2011 have high incidences of taper lock failures.

 Australian health officials have identified seven models using the Stryker LFIT hip femoral heads, with head diameters ranging from 36 mm to 44 mm, which may cause issues for patients.
 An entire line of Stryker’s products with similar specifications has also been included in the hazard alert.
-The affected Stryker femoral heads are used in the following models:
+The affected Stryker femoral heads are used in various models.

 If you or a loved one has suffered from a hip implant defect, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding your hip implant defect lawsuit.